 How can this pure soul be the reason for peace, happiness, and bliss?
 Once we become aware of the inner soul, sorrow will come to an end.
 Mankind is suffering due to unnecessary desires and wishes, and so man remains unhappy.🙁

 There are five obstructions to the knowledge of the self

 OUR IGNORANCE, DARKNESS, ANGER, AND PRIDE can cause poisonous desires which destroy our true nature of truth, consciousness, bliss and become obstacles to our real God-like nature.

 When our individual soul lives with this diseased state, then our individual spirit is called ‘Jivatma’ or Individual Soul.
 When we have removed ourselves from this diseased state, then jivatma becomes Universal Soul.

-When the realization of diseases like lust, anger, jealousy, greed, pride or ignorance falls on our God like nature, and we are able to remove them, then mankind is able to realize his true goal, gaining self-knowledge, liberation, purity, steadiness in Samadhi, and the door of peace and happiness automatically opens.☀
+If the realization of diseases like lust, anger, jealousy, greed, pride, or ignorance falls on our God-like nature, and we can remove them, then mankind can realize his true goal, gaining self-knowledge, liberation, purity, steadiness in Samadhi, and the door of peace and happiness automatically opens.☀

 The Inner Soul is covered by layers of afflictions and there are many paths to remove these, such as: